Australia/ New Zealand: Sustaining Culture & Environments (Summer)

 Learn about local agricultural practices, agri-tourism, and sustainable ways of life in Costa Rica.
 Participants will gain hands-on research practices and practical experience.
 Credit: CS 492 or CS 495/590.

-The Prague Institute offers a chance to spend time in one of Europe’s most beautiful cities.
+NC State Prague offers a chance to spend time in one of Europe’s most beautiful cities.
 Many courses fulfill GEP requirements: Humanities, IDP, & Natural Sciences.

 Ireland: Equine Industry (Summer)